 Now listen, I’m not about that Cauliflower Steak life.
 A slice of cauliflower replacing a whole damn steak?
 I don’t think!
 However, cauliflower does deserve to be the centrepiece on occasion, and today is one of those days.
 Today, we’re going Whole Roasted Cauliflower with green lentils and broccoli.

 As someone who works in hospitality, I understand that meat-free options can sometimes lack imagination, and certainly, they can lack flavour.
 More often than not, vegans are an afterthought when it comes to chefs (see also gluten-free options).
 I’ve seen a lot of menus containing a cauliflower “steak”.
 I like cauliflower, the cauliflower is super versatile and does make a filling meat replacement.
 See my first ever “the accidental chef” recipe for example – a gorgeous Cauliflower Korma.
-If you REALLY like cauliflower, which apparently I do you can also check out my falafel with cauliflower hummus.
-(EDITORS NOTE: If you are a grower of cauliflower and want to sponsor some content, hmu!)

 What goes on top of the Whole Roasted Cauliflower?